tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Can composed plots be customized?

   * **Answer:** Yes.
 Composed plots can be customized with the `opts` function.
-The composing operation will have to be placed within parenthesis for the `opts` function to take effect.
+The composing operation will have to be placed within parentheses for the `opts` function to take effect.

 Ask for any remaining questions before moving on.